 Highly recommend Royales on Long Street for awesome burgers of all varieties.

-That will give you a good taste of Cape Town in a short time. about 7 years ago
+That will give you a good taste of Cape Town in a short time. over 7 years ago

 Helen has very good advice.
 I was there about a month ago and did many of the the she suggested and had a great time.